 Managing poultry waste from the backyard flock can be challenging if you don’t know what to do.
 Many newcomers to the world of backyard poultry may need assistance with manure management but may not know where to turn for help.
 However, help is available from your local county Extension office, Extension poultry specialists at land-grant universities, and professionals with poultry expertise at smaller colleges and universities.

-By Tom Tabler, Extension Professor, Poultry Science; F. Dustan Clark, Extension Poultry Health Veterinarian, University of Arkansas Cooperative Extension Service; Jonathan R. Moyle, Extension Poultry Specialist, University of Maryland Extension; Morgan Farnell, Associate Professor, Poultry Science; and Jessica Wells, Extension Instructor, Poultry Science.
+By Tom Tabler, PhD, Extension Professor, Poultry Science; F. Dustan Clark, Extension Poultry Health Veterinarian, University of Arkansas Cooperative Extension Service; Jonathan R. Moyle, Extension Poultry Specialist, University of Maryland Extension; Morgan Farnell, PhD, Associate Professor, Poultry Science, Texas A&M University; and Jessica Wells, PhD, Assistant Clinical/Extension Professor, Poultry Science.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.